 Use Configure to set up the Fiery server.
 Setup is required the first time the Fiery server is turned on or after system software is installed.
 You also use Configure to specify information about the network environment and printing preferences for jobs that users send to the Fiery server.

-- 1 Open an Internet browser and type the IP address of the Fiery server. - 2 In WebTools, click the Configure icon.
+- Open an Internet browser and type the IP address of the Fiery server.
+If you have disabled Web services from the printer control panel, you must type https://IP address. - 2 In WebTools, click the Configure tab.